MAFW-database/MAFW/README.md

 1. Download the [MAFW-academics -final.pdf](/academics/mafw-academics-final.pdf) document.
 2. Read the terms and conditions carefully to make sure they are acceptable, and fill in the relevant information at the end of the document.
 3. Send the completed document to email (1202411179@cug.edu.cn).
+4. After review and approval, you will receive download links via email, which include two options: **Baidu Netdisk** and **Google Drive**.

 <!--
 ## Content Preview